mollybaker/WebCrawler/README.md

 #Installation
 A few things need to be installed in order for this to work:

-In a command prompt or terminal, type:
+In a terminal or command prompt, type:
 ```sh
 pip install scrapy
 pip install beautifulsoup4